 The district has developed and annually reviews a food allergy management plan, which addresses employee training, dealing with common food allergens, and specific strategies for dealing with students diagnosed with severe food allergies.
-When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, individual care plans will be developed to assist the student in safely access the school environment.
-The district's food allergy management plan can be accessed at the superintendent's office.
-Parents are required to report any allergies to the school nurse.
-Also see policy FFAF.
+When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, individual care plans will be developed to assist the student in safely accessing the school environment.
+The district's food allergy management plan can be accessed at the nurse's office at Sanderson Elementary School.